PipedreamHQ/pipedream/docs/docs/shopify-faq/README.md

 In addition, any custom code steps or HTTP requests that are accessing Protected Customer Data using the main [Shopify](https://pipedream.com/apps/shopify) app will stop working after 2023-10-15.

 ### Why is this data no longer available in Pipedream?
-We've invested significant Product and Engineering time to get our app approved based on Shopify’s requirements, and unfortunately they’ve been inflexible and unwilling to support the use case of an app-agnostic platform like Pipedream.
+We've invested significant Product and Engineering time to get our app approved based on Shopify’s requirements, and unfortunately they’ve been unwilling to support the use case of an app-agnostic platform like Pipedream.

 ### How will this impact my workflows?
 Starting 2023-10-15, the relevant API calls will return a message like this: